Is Opioid Shaming The New Epidemic? What Happens to Patients That Need Opioids?

 Colorado’s capital, Denver, approved a measure late last month to establish the nation’s first safe injection site, a controversial treatment approach that gives opioid addicts a safe place to shoot up so as they transition into therapy.

-The easiest thing we can do as regular, everyday citizens is simply see opioid patients and addicts as people.
+The easiest thing we can do as regular, everyday citizens is simply to stop opioid shaming and see opioid patients and addicts as people.
 Empathy is free and requires a modicum of effort.